Generalized thermalization for integrable system under quantum quench: Analytical Understanding

-The numerical evolution of the states clearly indicate that the system relaxes to GGE.
+The numerical evolution of the states clearly indicates that the system relaxes to GGE.
 However, the numerical analysis does not provide a physical understanding as to (i) why the long time average of the observables relax to GGE? (ii) For what initial conditions, thermalization is violated? and (iii) Is there a way to identify the relation between the delocalization in the Hilbert space and equilibration of states?
 To go about understanding these issues, we resort to analytical methods and study the observable characteristics of the system at late times.

 For the system of Harmonic chains, the normal mode analysis (see Appendix \ref{App:A}) makes the study of the system as that of independent oscillators.
 For this system, prior to the quench, the ground state is a multi-mode Gaussian state.
-As the quench action is also ``quadratic'', the time evolution keeps the state to be a Gaussian although the normal modes of the system before and after quench are different.
+As the quench action is also ``quadratic'', the time evolution keeps the state to be Gaussian although the normal modes of the system before and after quench are different.
 Therefore, the expectation values of any operator can be obtained from the Gaussian density matrix prior to or post quench, with appropriate Bogoliubov coefficients (See Appendix \ref{App:B}).

 In Appendices \ref{App:C} and \ref{App:D}, using Bogoliubov transformations, we obtain the evolution and the long time averages of these observables.
-Using the results in Appendices (\ref{App:B}, \ref{App:C} and \ref{App:D}), we can rewrite the conserved quantities (through the average expectation of the post quench number operator) in terms of the Bogoliubov coefficients (see details in Appendix \ref{App:E}):
+Using the results in Appendices (\ref{App:B}, \ref{App:C} and \ref{App:D}), we can rewrite the conserved quantities (through the average expectation of the post quench number operator) in terms of the Bogoliubov coefficients as

 Physically, the first term in the RHS corresponds to the occupancy when the initial state is vacuum state.
 This is referred to as \emph{vacuum polarization}~\cite{Birrell} under the quench.
 The remaining terms are from the occupancy of the initial states prior to quench, and is referred to as {\it stimulated emission} \cite{Muller}.

-Having obtained the results for general initial state, we can go about understanding the above questions.
+Having obtained the results for a general initial state, we can go about understanding the above questions.